Accelerated Bregman Proximal Gradient Methods for Relatively Smooth Convex Optimization: ABPG methods with gain adaptation

 However, we are not able to prove the convergence of the sequences $\{x_k\}$ and $\{z_k\}$ without additional assumptions (such as relative strong convexity).
-Indeed, convergence of these sequences have not been established even under the classical uniform Lipschitz condition.
-Therefore, an a priori theoretical guarantee of the $O(k^{-2})$ rate seems to be out of reach in general, which coroborates the recent result in \cite{Dragomir2019} that $O(k^{-1})$ is optimal for the class of relatively smooth functions.
+Indeed, to the best of our knowledge, convergence of these sequences have not been established even under the classical uniform Lipschitz condition.
+Therefore, an a priori theoretical guarantee of the $O(k^{-2})$ rate seems to be out of reach in general, which seems to coroborate the recent result in \cite{Dragomir2019} that the $O(k^{-1})$ rate cannot be improved in in general for the class of relatively smooth functions.

 Nevertheless, we would like to reiterate the remarks at the end of Sections~\ref{sec:relative-smooth}.
 In particular, the class of relatively smooth functions is very large, and the lower bound in \cite{Dragomir2019} is established with a worst-case function with pathological nonsmooth behavior.
 In practical applications, we always work with one particular reference function which may possess structural properties that allow fast convergence.
 In Algorithm~\ref{alg:ABPG-g}, the sequence $\{G_k\}$ is readily available as part of the computation and we can easily check the magnitude of $\overline{G}_k$.
 Whenever it is small, we obtain a numerical certificate that the algorithm did converge with the $O(k^{-2})$ rate.
 This is exactly what we observe in the numerical experiments in Section~\ref{sec:experiments}.